 This is a controlled document.
 Hardcopies of this document may not be the latest version.
 Before using this document, check it is the latest version; refer to Council's website: www.portstephens.nsw.gov.au .
-EDRMS container No. PSC2009-02488 EDRMS record No. TBA Audience Financial Services Section, PSC staff, local Community Groups and Sporting Clubs Process owner Financial Services Section Manager Author Financial Services Secti on Manager Review timeframe 34 years Next review date TBA Adoption date 14 July 2015
+PSC2009-02488 EDRMS record No. container No. Financial Services Section, PSC staff, local Community Groups Audience and Sporting Clubs Process Financial Services Section Manager owner Financial Services Section Manager Author Review TBA 34 years Next review date timeframe Adoption date 14 July 2015

 Version Date Author Details Minute No. 1 26/06/2007 Jason Linnane 158 2 14/07/2015 John Maretich Updated Community Group Loans Policy does not change the existing policy's intent and only updates the format of the policy.
 196 3 12/11/2019 Finance - Reporting Coordinator Updated policy into new template.
 Changed Policy Owner from Community & Recreation Coordinator to Financial Services Section Manager.
 1.1 - Added "in an effective and equitable manner."
 5.1 - Removed "is to provide an accessible fund where groups and clubs can borrow funds at low interest rates for approved projects.
-This will assist community groups to improve and develop Council's facilities to support community activities in the Local Government Area." t may not be the latest version.
-Is website www.portstephens.nsw.gov.au
+This will assist community groups to improve and develop Council's facilities to support community activities in the Local Government Area."